 Discover Certified Internal Auditor Job Opportunities

 Once you’ve prepared for CIA job opportunities, you must discover them.

-This process may take a little more effort than you would expect, but all your hard work will certainly pay off when you’ve landed your ideal position.
+This process may take a little more effort than expected, but all your hard work will certainly pay off when you’ve landed your ideal position.
 To discover Certified Internal Auditor job opportunities, take these two steps.

-You must take your CIA and knock on lots of different doors.
-Once you get in the door, you must determine how to best utilize your certification and your skills to move forward.
+As a result, you must take your CIA and knock on lots of different doors.
+Once you get in the door, you must determine how to utilize your certification and your skills best to move forward.
 It’s about making the CIA and its related skill sets work best for you.

-Understand the metaphor correctly: Thinking outside of the box means to think differently, unconventionally, or from a new perspective; it often refers to novel or creative thinking.
+Understand the metaphor correctly: Thinking outside the box means thinking differently, unconventionally, or from a new perspective; it often refers to novel or creative thinking.

-With that definition, what does thinking outside of the box mean for the process of carving out your auditing career?
+With that definition, what does thinking outside of the box mean for carving out your auditing career?

 It means you should:

 Refine Your CIA Job Search

 - Look for jobs in industries outside your set of expectations